DevelopersCommunity/archlinux-wsl/README.md

 After extracting the certificate, you can import it to a certificate store with the same command described in the [installation section](#installation).

-With the certificate installed, simply double click the `MSIX` file to start your custom distro installation process.
+With the certificate installed, simply double-click the `MSIX` file to start your custom distro installation process.

 ## Arch Linux trademark